Need the short answer? See our FAQ on "How often to change the air filter".

 When To Change Your Air Filters

 Most filters have a recommended guideline on the box or plastic.
 It may read "Lasts up to 3 months" or "Change filter every 90 days".
 Look around at the store and you'll notice that some are engineered to only last one month, while other manufacturers (like Honeywell) have released media air cleaners with filters meant to be changed once every 6-12 months.
 The standard seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we tell our customers to go by.
 If the filter is dirty, change it!
 A dirty air filter can add or cause damage to pricey components, like your compressor, so it's best to change it out more often than to let it go.
 If you want to listen to the manufacturer's recommended limit, we suggest writing the date on the filter when you swap it out, and adding a reminder for yourself in your phone or on a calendar.
-Also note that your filter manufacturer may have a different recommendation from your HVAC unit manufacturer.
+Also note that your filter manufacturer may have a different recommendation from your HVAC system manufacturer.

 Deciding how often to change your air filters hinges on several factors: